 10. File Final Canadian Personal Tax Return

-- You must file a final Canadian tax return for the taxation year you leave Canada.
+- File a final Canadian tax return for the taxation year you leave Canada.

 - Disclose your date of departure on the final tax return.